“Not everything that counts can be counted, and not everything that can be counted counts.”

 Editor’s notes: Value investing is often seen as a science of carefully balancing various fundamental ratios, judging probabilities and running some arcane discount models.
 Ben Graham was certainly an advocate of looking at a business through the lens of hard numbers.
 However, as Buffett and many other value investors have discovered, it pays to consider the softer aspects of a potential investment.
 Mike Mask writes about contrarian investing and argues in this article below that the ideal investment style is a blend of quantitative and qualitative research.
 No arguments from me there – this is certainly what I employ in my practice.

-Fundamental analysis, which is the evaluation of a stock based on its business characteristics, can be broadly broken down into two key categories: quantitative analysis and qualitative analysis.
+Fundamental stock analysis, which is the evaluation of a stock based on its business characteristics, can be broadly broken down into two key categories: quantitative analysis and qualitative analysis.

 Quantitative analysis involves looking at the hard numbers: anything from comp sheets (comparable companies) and financial ratio analysis to complex discounted cash flow models and more.
 You’re looking at profits, margins, sales trends, present and future values and such to gain insight into the meat and potatoes of the company’s business operations.